-SCOR has an objective of adopting best practices with regards to governance as it contributes to meeting its strategic objectives and ensuring an appropriate managment of risks.
+As an independent listed Group, SCOR has an objective of adopting best practices with regards to governance as it contributes to meeting its strategic objectives and ensuring an appropriate management of risks.
 In 2008 SCOR adopted the Corporate Governance Code for listed corporations (Code de gouvernement d'entreprise des sociétés cotées) published by the AFEP (Association française des entreprises privées) and the MEDEF (Mouvement des entreprises de France) (hereinafter the "AFEP-MEDEF Code") as its corporate governance code of reference.
-Two governance bodies play a key role: the Board of Directors, which is supported by five committees and includes a Lead Independant Director, and the Executive Committee.
+Two governance bodies play a key role: the Board of Directors, which is supported by six committees and includes a Lead Independent Director, and the Executive Committee.

 Click here to access legal documents related to governance.

 - Application of best in class corporate governance practices;

 - An appropriate number of Board members in order to allow meaningful individual participation;

 - A majority of independent directors, pursuant to criteria adopted by the Board of Directors;

 - A high proportion of female Board members